krithin/hublinks/README.md

 miniscule Flask app that responds to requests from the extension.
 It git clones the HEAD of the repo, runs ctags, and then sends the useful parts of the ctags file back to the extension, which displays the results.

+## Usage

+Download the crx, put Chrome in developer mode, and add the extension through the interface at chrome://extensions.
+Alternately, download the static folder and use it as an unpacked extension.

 ## Caveats